Atith-Gandhi/Predict-the-human-difficulty-of-a-question/README.md

 - Four different types of models (Bert, DistilBert, ConvBert, Electra) were trained and tested on quanta dataset.
 (https://s3-us-west-2.amazonaws.com/pinafore-us-west-2/qanta-jmlr-datasets/qanta.train.2018.04.18.json).
 - Questions that were having difficulty in ['College', 'easy_college', 'regular_college', 'hard_college'] were considered of College class difficulty level while the questions that were having difficulty in ['HS', 'hard_high_school', 'easy_high_school', 'regular_high_school', 'national_high_school'] were considered of High School level difficulty.
+- The repo contains separate codes for training and testing the classifiers for two different cases:
+1. Classification on the basis of last line.
-- There are separate codes for training the classifier either on the basis of last line or the full question.
+2. Classification on the basis of full question.

 # Results